apache/mxnet/docs/tutorials/basic/symbol.md

 ### Bind with Data and Evaluate

-The symbol `c` we constructed above declares what computation should be run.
+The symbol `c` constructed above declares what computation should be run.
 To evaluate it, we first need to feed the arguments, namely free variables, with data.

 We can do it by using the `bind` method, which accepts device context and